hauze-v/web-dev/mdn-html/html-tables/html-table-basics/NOTES.md

 ## Allowing cells to span multiple rows and columns ##
 Use the `colspan` and `rowspan` attributes to span the cell across multiple columns or rows

+## Providing common styling to columns ##
+HTML has a method of defining styling infomration for an entire column of data all in one place - the <col> and <colgroup> elements.

+These exist because it can be a bit annoying and inefficient having to specify styling on columns -- you generally have to specifiy your styling information on every <td> or <th> in the column, or use a complex selector such as :nth-child();

+Instead, we can specify the information once, on a <col> element.

+<col> elements are specified inside a <colgroup> container just below the opening <table> tag

+** IT SEEMS THE COL ATTRIBUTE IS NOT SUPPORTED BY BROWSERS AND IS CONSIDERED INSECURE OR SOMETHING, THE RECOMENDATION IS TO USE A CSS CLASS ON ALL COLUMNS (yes it sucks) **